logzio/logz-docs/_source/logzio_collections/_docs-admin/staleness-report.md

 {% for p in site.pages -%}

   {%- comment -%}
-  *   If this page doesn't have a .md extension, skip to next forloop iteration
+  *   If this page doesn't have a .md or .html extension, skip to next forloop
+  *   iteration
   *         {%- endcomment -%}
   {%- assign fileExt = p.path | split: "." | last -%}
   {%- unless fileExt == "md" or fileExt == "html" -%}